5 Tips to Instantly Improve Your Putting

 - Square up alignment

-Grip pressure is a key factor in putting, ideally the goal is to grip the putter as light as possible.
+Grip pressure is a key factor in putting.
+The goal is to grip the putter as light as possible but still have control over the club.

 Decreased grip pressure will ensure that the putting stroke gets powered by the shoulders and not the hands.

-Excuse the pun but there is no rule of thumb for the ideal grip pressure, but keeping the following analogy in mind will help you with finding the perfect grip pressure for you individually.
+Excuse the pun but there is no rule of thumb for the ideal grip pressure.
+However, keeping the following analogy in mind will help you with finding the perfect grip pressure for you individually.

 100% of putts that are short of the hole don’t go in, this is a fact that can’t be argued.